lf-edge/eve/docs/NETWORKING.md

 - Network adapter for ethernet port is implemented as a bridge which enslaves the port and takes its interface name and MAC address - this way we can then put application interfaces under this bridge to implement switch network instance
-- ACLs are implemented by iptables `mangle` table for the most part (not `filter`).
-Traffic flow that should not be allowed is marked with a "DROP mark" and routed into a dummy `blackhole` interface
+- If flow logging is enabled, ACLs are implemented by iptables `mangle` table for the most part (not `filter`).
+Traffic flow that should not be allowed is marked with a "DROP mark" and routed into a dummy `blackhole` interface.
+The purpose of this is to ensure that conntrack entries are created even for dropped flows, allowing metadata collection for all application network flows, including those denied by ACLs.
 - By default, DHCP servers of local network instances grant leases to applications with /32 IP addresses, even if the actual subnet is larger and with more than just one IP.
 This is accompanied by a link-local route for the actual subnet and is used to force routing even in